gvwilson/thirdbit/src/fiction/bear/index.md

 for her to see how small the passageway was.
 Her brother or Noxy would have wondered who made it and when.
-Was it a secret escape route from a time when the Ninety Kingdoms were constantly at war with each other?
+Was it a secret escape route from a time when the Regimental Kingdoms were constantly at war with each other?
 Or had some patient thief dug into the stone one painstaking chip and scrape at a time to loot the garrison house's stores?
 But she wasn't her brother, or Noxy,